marlia92/PFA-component-starter/src/content/pages/index.md

   - _component: page-sections/ctas/cta-center
     heading: Ready to start building?
     subtext: >-
-      Browse our complete component library and see live examples of every component in action.
-All components are ready to use and fully customizable.
+      Browse the complete Astro component library and see live examples of every component in action.
+All components are ready to use in CloudCannon and are fully customizable.
     buttonSections:
       - _component: building-blocks/core-elements/button
         text: Explore Components